surfstudio/yandex-mapkit-lite-flutter/README.md

 ## Description

 **This library is a fork of the package yandex_mapkit 3.4.0.**

-Features such as Suggestions, Search, ReverseSearch, Bicycle, Driving have been removed from it.
+**yandex_mapkit** implements the functionality of MapKit full version (https://yandex.ru/dev/mapkit/doc/en/).

-Add somewhere in the description that the lite version of Yandex maps is used on the native side of the connection.
+**yandex_mapkit_lite** contains basic MapKit features, including working with the map, a traffic layer, offline maps (only in the paid version), LocationManager, and UserLocationLayer.

-This version of the map can reduce the size of the application by an average of 30%.
+Using the lite version of MapKit allows you to reduce the application size by an average of 30%.

 ### Features